davidscmx/camera_lidar_sensor-fusion_waymo/README.md

 In order to create a local copy of the project, please click on "Code" and then "Download ZIP".
 Alternatively, you may of-course use GitHub Desktop or Git Bash for this purpose.

 ### Python
-The project has been written using Python 3.7.
-Please make sure that your local installation is equal or above this version.
+The project was originally written using Python 3.7.
+Now it is updated to Python 3.11.

 ### Package Requirements
 All dependencies required for the project have been listed in the file `requirements.txt`.
 You may either install them one-by-one using pip or you can use the following command to install them all at once:
 `pip3 install -r requirements.txt`

 ### Waymo Open Dataset Reader

 The Waymo Open Dataset Reader is a very convenient toolbox that allows you to access sequences from the Waymo Open Dataset without the need of installing all of the heavy-weight dependencies that come along with the official toolbox.
 The installation instructions can be found in `tools/waymo_reader/README.md`.

 ### Waymo Open Dataset Files